-Business, Finance and Information Technologies is a path to a successful career.
-The demand for persons with business skills is constantly growing, especially in the accounting/finance, marketing, administrative assistant, and technology-related fields.
-Business and Computer Technologies allow students to do the following: (1) develop life skills needed by all consumers; (2) prepare for both college, employment, and personal finances; (3) acquire lifelong skills and habits to apply to a career; (4) broaden life-long work and study options; (5) pretest career interests before going to college; and (6) provide an opportunity to apply academic content.
-The courses offered by the Business and Computer Technologies Department are designed to provide the skills and competencies that will be used in a variety of careers as well as student's personal lives.
-Any student may elect business courses.
+Courses in Business, Finance and Information Technology (BFIT) lead to career and college readiness for jobs in the fields of accounting technology/finance; sales, marketing & distribution; and business entrepreneurship.
+These courses allow students to (1) develop life skills needed by all consumers; (2) prepare for both college, employment, and personal finances; (3) acquire lifelong skills and habits to apply to a career; (4) broaden life-long work and study options; (5) pretest career interests before going to college; and (6) provide an opportunity to apply academic content.
+Since BFIT courses are designed to provide the skills and competencies that will be used in a variety of careers as well as student's personal lives, any student may take business courses as electives.
+Three state-approved Career & Technical Education (CTE) programs begin in Grade 10 and follow the required scope and sequence of courses leading to greater opportunities for CTE students.
+CTE programs have specific requirements that are outlined in the Pathways Guide.